 where the names refer to operators or statement (equation, membership, rule or strategy definition) labels in a way that is completely analogous to the trace select command described in Section 20.1.1.
-Break points are enabled with the command set break on .
+Break points are enabled with the command where .
+Prints out the stack of pending rewrites, explaining how each one arose.